darkcryoo/jalsol.github.io/_posts/2021-03-16-my-favorite-cp-tricks.md

 Many people use `memset()`.
 It is indeed fast, but it can't fill an array with an arbitrary value, nor fill a certain range of the array.
 The better alternatives are `fill()/fill_n()`.
 They can be a bit slow, but they can fix the aforementioned problems.
 Also, if necessary, it will call
-`memset` underlying, to save some speed.
+`memset` in the background to save some speed.

 **[To be continued]**